Services and Resources

 The TDOA is responsible for issuing permits for archaeological work to be conducted on State lands.
 Archaeologists must receive a permit from the TDOA before beginning any archaeological investigations on State lands.
 For more information about State Archaeological Permits click here.

-The Division offers information and guidance to a wide variety of entities seeking archaeological assistance.
-These entities include governmental agencies, private consultants, law enforcement, academics, avocational archaeologists, and the general public.
+The Division offers information and guidance to governmental agencies, private consultants, law enforcement, academics, avocational archaeologists, and the general public seeking archaeological assistance.
 Public outreach opportunities, such as school presentations, are accommodated as Division staff schedules allow.

 Archaeological Site Concerns